ancklo/ChaosMagPy/INSTALL.rst

 Installation
 ============

-ChaosMagpy relies on the following packages:
+ChaosMagPy relies on the following packages:

 * numpy
 * scipy